 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-Business loans using only an EIN may be less common, but there are a few options.
+Business loans using only an EIN aren’t very common, but a few options exist.

-When you apply for a business loan, you typically need to supply your Social Security number plus your employer identification number (EIN).
-This is so lenders can check your personal and business credit.
+When you apply for a business loan, lenders usually ask for both your Social Security number (SSN) and employer identification number (EIN) to check your personal and business credit.

 What is an EIN?